graphql/graphql-spec/spec/Section 5 -- Validation.md

   * For each {selection} in the document
   * Let {selectionType} be the result type of {selection}
-  * If {selectionType} is a scalar:
+  * If {selectionType} is a scalar or enum:
     * The subselection set of that selection must be empty
   * If {selectionType} is an interface, union, or object
     * The subselection set of that selection must NOT BE empty

 **Explanatory Text**

-Field selections on scalars are never allowed: scalars are the leaf nodes of any GraphQL query.
+Field selections on scalars or enums are never allowed, because they are the leaf nodes of any GraphQL query.

 The following is valid.